Security threats can come from many different sources and their impact on a business can be devastating.

 When it comes to security, there are many different options that can be used to meet a variety of business needs and budgets.
 Here is a run through of some of the most popular:

 How does it work: A security operative will visit your site and walk around the property to look out for any signs of a break in, or other criminal activity.
-These patrols will be carried out at random times and at an agreed frequency.
+These patrols will be carried out at random times and at an agreed frequency using checkpoints to prove attendance in real time.
+Electronic reports are produced and forwarded to the customer, ensuring you are kept up to date on issues found without the need to be disturbed.
+More urgent issues will be communicated immediately.

 What’s the benefit: Having uniformed officers on patrol at your business premises can be an incredibly effective deterrent for criminals, while limiting any window of opportunity there may be for a break-in, burglary or destruction of property.
 They can be a highly successful and cost-effective option, especially when compared to the cost of having a static guard on site – particularly if the site is large, or you need around the clock cover.